xapian/xapian-gsoc-proposal/proposal.rst

     * Interact with mentors, introduce myself to the community.
     * Get familiar with Xapian’s development style.
 Understand expected coding, documentation, and testing standards set by Xapian.
     * Start working on some issues to familiarise with the codebase.
 (Not necessarily related to the project)
-    * Discuss and prepare a list of various MIME types that need to be worked on.
+    * Discuss ont the various MIME types that need to be worked on.
-    * Read documentation relating to the required libraries.
+    * Read documentation pertaining to the required libraries.
+    * Understand the current situation of Pull Request: "Add omindextest to Omega" (https://github.com/xapian/xapian/pull/280).

 First Coding Period (June 1 - June 28)
+    * Set up code to extract files data using libarchive.
+(5 days)
-    * Implement first handler, update build system, and add new worker to omindex.
-(7 days)
+    * Implement handler for ODT (OpenDocument Text), update build system, and add a new worker to omindex.
+(7 days).
-    * Look for issues, take feedback, improve performance.
-(6 days)
+    * Look for issues, start taking feedback, improve performance.
+(2 days)
     * Document the code.
-(4 days)
-    * Finalise the PR and merge.
 (2 days)
+    * Document the procedure support for new formats based around ZIP-compressed XML-based contents extracted through libarchive.
+(2 days)
+    * Finalize the PR and merge.
+(2 days)

 Second Coding Period (July 6 - July 27)
-    For two types:
+    * For two types: { ODS(Spreadsheets), ODP(Presentations) } -
         * Add support for a new type.
 (4 days)
-        * Take feedback, improve code.
-(3 days)
-        * Document changes and merge.
+        * Document changes.
 (2 days)
+        * Take feedback, improve code, and merge.
+(2 days)

 Third Coding Period (August 3 - August 31)
-    For three types:
+    * For one type: { ODF(Formulae / Mathematical Equations) } -
         * Add support for a new type.
-(3 days)
+(4 days)
-        * Take feedback, improve code.
+        * Document changes.
 (2 days)
-        * Document changes and merge.
+        * Take feedback, improve code, and merge.
 (2 days)
+    * Work on "Adding omindextest to Omega" (https://github.com/xapian/xapian/pull/280) according to the research conducted in the bonding period.
+(7 days)

 Final Evaluation Week (August 31 - September 7)
     * Document all the work done for future work.